Detecting Where Effects Occur by Testing Hypotheses in Order: Strong FWER Control

 \subsection{Natural Gating}

 In many practical settings---including the multi-site education policy trials that motivate this paper---the tree procedure controls strong FWER without any alpha adjustment.
 Splitting data across branches reduces sample size and therefore power at each level.
 When power decays fast enough relative to the branching factor, the procedure cannot reach enough true nulls to inflate the FWER.
 We formalize the relationship between power and error on the tree via the \emph{error load}.
-In what follows, we will work with regular $k$-ary trees where each node has $k$ children.\footnote{Note to readers of this draft: We have generalized this treatment in the code to the case of irregular $k$-ary trees where each node might have a different number of children and have verified FWER control using this concept using simulations on realistic data but have not yet added a formal extension to the theory here.}